TomfromBerlin/bashrc/README.md

 `PS1="\n\[${LIGHTGRAY}\]Systemzeit \A\n\[${LIGHTBLUE}\]\u \[${YELLOW}\]@ \[${LIGHTGREEN}\]\h \[${LIGHTGREEN}\]\w\[${NC}\]:\$\[\e[0;5m\]_\[\e[0m\]`

 As you can see it is more readable.
 The result can be seen in the pics above.

+In case you want to have more colors invoke `allcolors` in a terminal.
+This will show you a lot of color codes and how they will look like.
+Just try it.

+And now have fun!